osmbe/website/_drafts/2021-11-01-en-motm_karel.md

 I am pretty well versed in free software, I use it and have helped with translations.
 I came across OpenStreetMap through that, how or where I don't remember exactly.
 I do remember that it was quite popular with people trying to avoid Google.
 I also cultivated an appreciation for accessible licences and allowing people to contribute anonymously.

 In the beginning, I mapped buildings based on Bing satellite photos.
-That also worked, but with JOSM and the GRB [^1] it is now much easier to make good contributions.
+That also worked, but with JOSM and the GRB &mdash; the Large-scale Reference File or Base map of Flanders &mdash; it is now much easier to make good contributions.
 I have also gone back to those first places to improve my own contributions.
 They were not wrong, but I can do better now.

 ## How do you use OpenStreetMap?